-Biden administration’s original refugee cap still on table
+Refugee cap Biden administration touted — then ditched — is back on table

+More than 30 Senate Democrats on Tuesday called for Biden to put the cap at the original target of 62,500.

+“The United States must reject the previous administration’s cruel legacy of anti-refugee policies and return to our longstanding bipartisan tradition of providing safety to the world’s most vulnerable refugees,” the senators, led by Senate Judiciary Committee Chairman Richard J. Durbin (D-Ill.) wrote in the letter, which was sent to the White House on Tuesday afternoon and obtained by The Washington Post in advance of its release.

-One of the people familiar with the deliberations attributed the moving target in part to a review the White House is conducting of policy developments, progress and legal considerations relevant to the decision.
+One of the people familiar with the White House deliberations attributed the moving target in part to a review the White House is conducting of policy developments, progress and legal considerations relevant to the decision.

 The people familiar with the deliberations, like others interviewed for this report, spoke on the condition of anonymity to describe private talks and emphasized that no final decisions have been made and that the timing of an announcement was up in the air.
 The White House has changed course abruptly before, including over the span of several hours on a single day this month, giving people inside and outside the building pause about drawing definitive conclusions about the plan.